TimUntersberger/client-route/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/owner/my-element)

 Client-route is a simple webcomponent for client side routing.

 The component supports lazyloading by using the javascript eval function.

 My custom import function will be replaced by the offical import as soon as the import propsal is supported in all browsers.

+The component listens for `pathchanged` events to know when to check whether it should render the children.

 ## Installation